NikolaAnicic007/AOMR_Fantold/README.md

 # AOMR_Fantold
-Version tracking for a Balance Overhaul mod for Age of Mythology: Retold.
+Version tracking for Fantold: Balance Overhaul, a mod for Age of Mythology: Retold.